 Some days we just need chocolate!
-These rich low-carb chocolate muffins, made with nut flour and loaded with sugar-free chocolate chips, are just what you need when those chocolate cravings hit.
-These muffins are insanely delicious, with a dense and intensely chocolate flavor you won’t soon forget.
+These rich low-carb chocolate chip muffins, made with nut flour and loaded with sugar-free chocolate chips, are just what you need when you’re following a low carb diet and those chocolate cravings hit.
+Honestly, this decadent treat is one of our favorite recipes!
+These muffins are insanely delicious, easy on the blood sugar and have a dense and intensely chocolate flavor to satisfy any sweet tooth.

 Ingredients to make Keto Double Chocolate Chip Muffins